-Each year, TIFF Rising Stars showcases new Canadian and international acting talent during the Toronto International Film Festival, placing the emphasis on the next generation who are poised for international success.
+Each year, TIFF Rising Stars showcases new Canadian and international acting talent during the Toronto International Film Festival — placing the emphasis on the next generation poised for success.

 The actors who are selected for the programme are immersed in a series of public events and private industry meetings during the Festival.
 They undertake professional development with international casting directors, filmmakers, producers, and industry executives.
 TIFF Rising Stars alumni include Stephan James, Tatiana Maslany, and Sarah Gadon.

 This year’s TIFF Rising Stars will be featured in Official Selection feature films at the 2023 Toronto International Film Festival.